hashicorp/packer/website/source/docs/builders/vmware-iso.html.md

 -   `network_adapter_type` (string) - This is the ethernet adapter type the the virtual machine will be created with.
 By default the "e1000" network adapter type will be used by Packer.
 For more information, please consult the
+    <a href="https://kb.vmware.com/s/article/1001805" target="_blank"
+    rel="nofollow noopener noreferrer">
-    <a href="https://kb.vmware.com/s/article/1001805" target="_blank">Choosing a network adapter for your virtual machine</a> for desktop VMware
+    Choosing a network adapter for your virtual machine</a> for desktop VMware clients.
-    clients.
 For ESXi, refer to the proper ESXi documentation.

 -   `output_directory` (string) - This is the path to the directory where the